-ME 33002- Mechanics of Machines (3 Credits)
+ME 33002 Mechanics of Machines (3 Credits)

-Learning Outcome: 1.
+Learning Outcomes: 1.
 Demonstrate a sound knowledge and understanding of the important principles in Mechanics of Machines 2.
-Analyze and solve simple but realistic problems in Engineering Mechanics 3.
+Analyse and solve simple but realistic problems in Engineering Mechanics 3.
 Recognize the relevance of the principles of Mechanics of Machines in the Design of Machine Elements.

-Course Contents: Planar Linkages, Gear Drives, Balancing, Turning Moment Diagram and Flywheel, Vibrations
+Course Contents: Planar Linkages, Gear Drives, Balancing, Turning Moment Diagram and Flywheel, Vibrations coordinates 3.
+Analyse steady compressible fluid flow and related applications 4.
+Analyse the basic combustion processes within the context of laws of Thermodynamics

-ME 33003- Mechanics of Materials (3 Credits)
+ME 33003 Mechanics of Materials (3 Credits)

-Learning Outcome: 1.
+Learning Outcomes: 1.
 Evaluate the stresses and strains in a continuum subject to external forces 2.
-Solve problems in linear elasticity in rectangular and polar coordinates 3.
-Analyze steady compressible fluid flow and related applications 4.
-Analyze the basic combustion processes within the context of laws of Thermodynamics
+Solve problems in linear elasticity in rectangular and polar

-Course Contents: Analysis of Stress , Analysis of Strain, Constitutive Relationships, Two dimensional Problems in Rectangular Coordinates, Two Dimensional problems in Polar Coordinates, Three Dimensional States of Stress and Strain, Experimental Stress Analysis, Failure Analysis, Fatigue and Creep Failure, Mechanics of Fracture.
+Course Contents: Analysis of Stress, Analysis of Strain, Constitutive Relationships, Two dimensional Problems in Rectangular Coordinates, Two Dimensional problems in Polar Coordinates, Three Dimensional States of Stress and Strain, Experimental Stress Analysis, Failure Analysis, Fatigue and Creep Failure, Mechanics of Fracture.

-ME 43001- Applied Thermodynamics (3 Credits)
+ME 43001 Applied Thermodynamics (3 Credits)

-Learning Outcome: 1.
-Analyze the performance of standard Vapour & Gas power cycles 2.
-Analyze the performance of compressing & expanding work transfer devices 3.
-Analyze steady compressible fluid flow and related applications 4.
-Analyze the basic combustion processes within the context of laws of Thermodynamics
+Learning Outcomes: 1.
+Analyse the performance of standard Vapour & Gas power cycles 2.
+Analyse the performance of compressing & expanding work transfer devices 3.
+Analyse steady compressible fluid flow and related applications 4.
+Analyse the basic combustion processes within the context of laws of Thermodynamics